BUPT/magic-mirror/README.md

 ### Year 2018

-- Oct: The controller of the screen had been upgraded so that it can work without any additional hardward. (we have to use another computer to setup the screen after it turned on)
+- Oct: The controller of the screen had been upgraded so that it can work without any additional hardward. (we don't need to use another computer to setup the screen after it turned on any more)
-- Nov: We added a HDMI switcher to manage multiple input signals.
+- Nov: We added a HDMI switcher to manage multiple input signals so that we can do switch as easy as push a button.
 - Dec: We had setup Audio System for the Screen so that the HDMI audio can be played as well.

 ### Year 2019